 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280).
 The update expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
 The standard will take effect for all public business entities, including those that have only a single reportable segment for fiscal years beginning after December 15, 2023, and interim periods beginning after December 31, 2024.
-We are currently evaluating the impact the adoption of this ASU will have, if any, on our consolidated financial statements.
+We are currently evaluating the impact the adoption of this ASU will have and will include enhanced disclosures in our fiscal year-end 2024 annual consolidated financial statements, as applicable.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740).
 The update enhances the disclosure requirements related to tax rate reconciliations and income taxes paid.
-The standard will take effect for public business entities for fiscal years beginning after December 15, 2025.
+The standard will take effect for public business entities for fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 We are currently evaluating the impact the adoption of this ASU will have, if any, on our consolidated financial statements.